finfet/kestrel-doc/content/docs/security-information.md

    payload key included as the noise payload.
 The result is a noise handshake message that includes the encrypted payload key and the encrypted sender public key.
-3. The plaintext is encrypted using the payload key and the chunked encryption format.
+3. The plaintext is encrypted using the chunked encryption format with a key derived from the payload key.

 ### Decryption Steps